Anglicans gather for

 million Episcopalians out there, we have an enormous, if unheralded,

-St. Barts was a mission in 1915, started as White Plains was beginning to grow as a city.
-We were started by members of Grace Church, which still is located in the center of town.
+St. Barts began as a mission of Grace Church in 1915, the year before White Plains became a city.
 We became a parish the following year, soon completing construction of our church in 1928.
 We have sought to serve God through fellowship, a strong music program, pilgrimages, and settling refugees.
-One of our previous rectors, the Rev. J. Norman Hall, was famous for his work on the contemporary 1979 version of the Book of Common Prayer.

 Our church truly represents Westchester.
 We have young and older families, a few retirees, baby boomers, financiers and lawyers, bus drivers and race car aficionados.
 We are open to anyone who seeks to be transformed by the love of Christ, or is just looking for some new friends or an easy way to get involved in the community.